 - establishing a national clearinghouse for legal services;

-- developing and maintaining state and national support and training centers;
+- developing and maintaining state and federal support and training centers;

-- ensuring that there are no LSC restrictions on receiving attorneys’ fees;
+- ensuring that LSC is not restricted from receiving attorneys’ fees;

-- removing restrictions on lobbying for indigent clients’ rights and bringing class action suits, as well as restrictions on the types of low-income clients who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;
+- removing restrictions on lobbying for indigent clients’ rights, bringing class-action suits, the types of clients with low incomes who can receive assistance, the types of issues LSC lawyers can address, and the use of private funds for providing legal assistance;

 - ensuring a fair, competitive bidding process for grants;